These are the terms and conditions on which we supply goods to you.

 - you do not, within a reasonable time, allow us to deliver the goods to you.

-- We may withdraw the goods.
-We may write to you to let you know that we are going to stop providing the goods.
+- We may write to you to let you know that we are going to stop providing the goods.
 We will let you know at least 7 days in advance of our stopping the supply of the goods and will refund any sums you have paid in advance for goods which will not be provided.

 If There Is a Problem With the Goods